socologize/demos/README.md

 # Configuration Needed
 To have a clean experience of Volatize, we have to make a small modification to the Volatility application (i.e., vol.py)

 1. Find your Volatility main script.
-Mine is is located under /usr/local/bin/vol.py
+Mine is located under /usr/local/bin/vol.py
 >>> $ which vol.py

 2. Use an editor to edit LINE # 139 of vol.py by placing a pound symbol in front.
 Should look like this: